-How do you define innovation at the Adolphe Merkle Institute (AMI)?
+How do you define innovation at the Adolphe Merkle Institute?

-How do you square the AMI concept of innovation with academic settings where working with private third parties is not always welcomed or understood?
+How do you square the AMI concept of innovation with academic pursuits?

 Valeria Mozzetti: “Publish or perish” is often the mantra in academia, and a scientific paper should be written so that it is replicable.
 If you want to innovate and be commercially successful, however, you have to develop your technology and products with strict control over what you communicate in order to protect your intellectual property (IP).
 Researchers can be torn between these opposing forces, tempted to publish groundbreaking research results, which would preclude filing for a patent, or simply developing a company quickly enough to bring the technology to the market.
 To resolve this situation, and create an appropriate strategy, we try to inform our researchers about these issues through workshops and one-to-one advice.
 We also have a process in place with an IP board to evaluate all new inventions and collaborations with industrial partners.

 So how do you pass on that innovation state of mind to researchers?